(lee voe loo koe VOR in)

 Respiratory: Dyspnea (6%)

-<1% (Limited to important or life-threatening): Allergic reactions, pruritus, rash, rigors, temperature changes
+<1% (Limited to important or life-threatening): Disruption of body temperature regulation, hypersensitivity reaction, pruritus, rigors, skin rash

 Concerns related to adverse effects: